kuloud/HiveLocation/README.md

 Location Updates in the Background (Kotlin)
 ===========================================
-Demonstrates retrieving location updates(Baidu) in the background.
+Demonstrates retrieving location updates ( Baidu / AMap / Google ) in the background.

 Introduction
 ============